Social Security Administration (SSA)

 "We're also soliciting the best ideas from our people in how to make government work better."

----President Barack Obama, September 2011
+--President Barack Obama, September 2011

 We will continue to invite the public to participate with us in open government.
 We greatly benefit from their ideas and opinions.
-For example, when we consider adding diseases to our Compassionate Allowances initiative we have held public hearings to gather information from medical experts, advocates, and individuals interested in the disability process.
+For example, when we consider adding diseases to our Compassionate Allowances initiative5 we have held public hearings to gather information from medical experts, advocates, and individuals interested in the disability process.
 We use the valuable information and opinions we receive in the forums and other outreach venues to inform our policy decisions.
 Similarly, when we update the medical listings we use to adjudicate disability claims, we publish an Advance Notice of Proposed Rulemaking (ANPRM) to get ideas from the public before we begin to draft the proposed regulatory changes.
 We want to expand on the successes we have achieved and further infuse participation principles into the way we develop policy, solve problems, and determine public preferences.

 We are developing social media policies and instituting practices to use new technologies to support participation and collaboration.
 As we gain experience and get feedback from stakeholders, we will continue to refine these policies, expand practices, and integrate the tools into our mainstream processes.